 Sheridan Horning, L.Ac. | Acupuncturist Portland

-Sheridan’s specialty is treating the components of mental and emotional disharmony.
+My specialty is treating the components of mental and emotional disharmony.
 This includes but is not limited to all manner of physical pain and distress.
 When people are out of balance, it’s impossible for them to be as brilliant as this world needs them to be.
-Not on her watch!

-In Sheridan’s 10+ years of practice, she’s noticed some things about the body.
+In my 10+ years of practice, I’ve noticed some things about the body.
 When people experience trauma–physical, emotional, and anything in between– it is often discounted and goes unaddressed.
 Many subsequent conditions often arise.
 They include body pain, migraines, respiratory issues, insomnia, digestive disorders, gynecological concerns, and myriad of other symptoms.

 Helping Clients Relieve Trauma and Stress in the Body

-As a patient of Sheridan’s, she’ll help you feel grounded and comfortable in your body, regardless of the circumstance.
-Using intention to communicate with your body, she encourages the discharge of stored trauma and stress.
+As a patient of mine, I’ll help you feel grounded and comfortable in your body, regardless of the circumstance.
+Using intention to communicate with your body, I encourage the discharge of stored trauma and stress.
 This in turn creates a very deep release to areas that other therapies simply cannot reach.
-Sheridan does this by using acupuncture, moxibustion, bodywork, herbal medicine, lifestyle and dietary advice along with qi gong healing.
+I do this by using acupuncture, moxibustion, bodywork, herbal medicine, lifestyle and dietary advice along with qi gong healing.

 “I find that there is nothing more rewarding than bringing peace and comfort to your life.”

-Sheridan’s initial education in medicine began as a Licensed Massage Therapist, in 2001.
-After successfully helping many patients get out of pain using her hands, she realized she wanted to do more, since many patients needed more.
-She wanted to treat emotional and mental imbalances, along with most everything else.
-This led Sheridan to enroll in the Oregon College of Oriental Medicine, where she was given the tools for the general practice of internal medicine as well as pain management.
-She graduated in 2008 with a Master’s degree in Acupuncture and Oriental Medicine.
+My initial education in medicine began as a Licensed Massage Therapist, in 2001.
+After successfully helping many patients get out of pain using my hands, I realized I wanted to do more, since many patients needed more.
+I wanted to treat emotional and mental imbalances, along with most everything else.
+This led me to enroll in the Oregon College of Oriental Medicine, where I was given the tools for the general practice of internal medicine as well as pain management.
+I graduated in 2008 with a Master’s degree in Acupuncture and Oriental Medicine.

 Bringing Traditional Chinese Medicine to Portland

-At the end of her program at OCOM, Sheridan had the opportunity to study with world-renowned doctors at the Nanjing Traditional Chinese Medicine University in China.
-Since 2005, she has studied with the principal teachers of the Ling Gui International Healing Qigong School, who are the grandchildren of the doctor to the Last Emperor of China and continue to carry an important piece of Chinese Medicine lineage.
-Sheridan was certified and has been teaching Ling Gui qi gong since 2007, and was certified as a qi gong tuina (Chinese bodywork) practitioner in 2008.
+At the end of my program at OCOM, I had the opportunity to study with world-renowned doctors at the Nanjing Traditional Chinese Medicine University in China.
+Since 2005, I have studied with the principal teachers of the Ling Gui International Healing Qigong School, who are the grandchildren of the doctor to the Last Emperor of China and continue to carry an important piece of Chinese Medicine lineage.
+I was certified and have been teaching Ling Gui qi gong since 2007, and was certified as a qi gong tuina (Chinese bodywork) practitioner in 2008.

-Sheridan highly values participating in education, both as a student and a teacher.
-She has served on the faculty of East West College of the Healing Arts, since 2013.
+I highly value participating in education, both as a student and a teacher.
+I have served on the faculty of East West College of the Healing Arts since 2013.

-Born and raised in a small suburban town in Indiana, Sheridan moved to Salem, Oregon in 1996, to attend Willamette University.
-There she focused on East Asian Studies and Theatre.
-Attracted by Portland’s thriving art and music scene, she made it her home in 1999.
-She has fun supporting local performer friends and getting involved in shows herself from time to time.
+Born and raised in a small suburban town in Indiana, I moved to Salem, Oregon in 1996 to attend Willamette University.
+There I focused on East Asian Studies and Theatre.
+Attracted by Portland’s thriving art and music scene, I made it my home in 1999.
+I have fun supporting local performer friends and getting involved in shows myself from time to time.

-Sheridan’s other hobbies include writing, enjoying glitch electronic music, dancing, qi gong, hiking, and cooking organic meals.
-She also loves hunting and gathering at thrift stores, and walking around, especially in the rain.
+Some of my other hobbies include writing, glitch electronic music, dancing, qi gong, hiking, and cooking organic meals.
+I also love hunting and gathering at thrift stores and simply walking around, especially in the Portland rain.